Do you want to embed Medium article posts on WordPress?

 For more, see our expert pick of the must have WordPress plugins for all websites.

 We hope this article helped you learn how to embed Medium article posts on WordPress.
-You may also want to see our guide on how to get a free email domain, or our expert pick of the best business phone services for small business.
+You may also want to see our guide on how to get a free email domain or our expert pick of the best business phone services for small businesses.